opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

     }
     ```

-3. Next, build a `workload.json` file, which provides a high-level overview of your workload and determines how your workload runs benchmark tests.
+3. Next, build a `workload.json` file that provides a high-level overview of your workload and determines how your workload runs benchmark tests.
 The `workload.json` file contains the following sections:

    - `indices`: Defines the name of the index to be created in your OpenSearch cluster using the mappings from the workload's `index.json` file created in the previous step.
    - `corpora`: Defines the corpora and the source file, including the: